 Migration, conviviality, everyday life and (super-)diversity, transnationalism, cosmopolitanism, migration and development, western Mediterranean region, Southern Europe, West Africa

-forthcoming.
+2014.
 Dealing with Diversity and Difference in Public.
 Traces of Casamançais Cohabitation in Catalonia?, in Stanislaw Grodz and Gina Gertrud Smith (eds.)
-Religion, Ethnicity and Transnational Migration between West Africa and Europe, Leiden: Brill.
+Religion, Ethnicity and Transnational Migration between West Africa and Europe, Leiden: Brill, pp. 98-122.
+Pdf

 2014.
 How and why does it matter to understand diverse urban engagements from the migrants’ perspective?, MMG Working Paper 14-03.
-Link
+Pdf

 2013.
 Cohabitation and Convivencia.
 Comparing Conviviality in the Casamance and Catalonia.
 Unpublished D.Phil.
 Thesis.
 Institute of Social and Cultural Anthropology, University of Oxford, Oxford.